 Horn had first become interested in more mechanised musical templates after hearing ‘Warm Leatherette’ by THE NORMAL in 1978.
 So when the Linn Drum Computer came along, it was like manna from heaven for the forward thinking Horn.
 He told The Guardian in 2004: “You could tell the Linn what to do, which was unbelievable because before then you had to tell the drummer what to do and he was generally a pain in the a*se”.
 However, Horn did use accomplished session musicians when needed to compliment his carefully controlled direction.

-Not necessarily collecting his best known or mainstream work, but certainly listing some of his more interesting adventures in modern recording, The Electricity Club chooses eighteen works from Trevor Horn that fit closest to its ethos, presented in chronological order…
+Not necessarily collecting his best known or mainstream work, but certainly listing some of his more interesting adventures in modern recording, here are eighteen works from Trevor Horn that fit closest to the electro ethos of ELECTRICITYCLUB.CO.UK, presented in chronological order…

 ABC Poison Arrow (1982)

-ABC’s first single ‘Tears Are Not Enough’ produced by Steve Brown was loose, scratchy funk that fitted in with the times, but the Sheffield combo wanted to be a far more polished pop proposition and approached Horn to hone their sound.
-The first fruit of labours was ‘Poison Arrow’ which while still funky, was held together with a drum machine backbone and augmented by some dramatic piano passages from Anne Dudley in her first session with Horn.
-The chemistry of all involved led to what many believe to be a musical masterpiece of the era, ‘The Lexicon Of Love’.
+ABC’s first single ‘Tears Are Not Enough’ produced by Steve Brown was loose, scratchy funk that fitted in with the times, but the Sheffield combo wanted to be a far more polished and approached Horn to hone their sound.
+The first fruit of labours was ‘Poison Arrow’ was held together with a drum machine backbone and augmented by some dramatic piano passages from Anne Dudley in her first session with Horn.
+The chemistry of all involved led to a musical masterpiece of the era, ‘The Lexicon Of Love’.

-Available on the album ‘The Lexicon Of Love’ via Mercury Records
+Available on the ABC album ‘The Lexicon Of Love’ via Mercury Records

 SPANDAU BALLET Instinction (1982)

-Horn reworked Richard James Burgess’ production of ‘Instinction’ from the ‘Diamond’ album and threw in reworked synths from Anne Dudley and extra bombastic percussion; it effectively saved SPANDAU BALLET’s career.
+Horn reworked Richard James Burgess’ production of ‘Instinction’ and threw in reworked synths from Anne Dudley and extra bombastic percussion; it saved SPANDAU BALLET’s career.
 However, further sessions were abandoned when, according to songwriter Gary Kemp in his autobiography ‘I Know This Much: From Soho to Spandau’, Horn wanted drummer John Keeble replaced with a drum machine.
 Kemp stuck by his bandmate and went with IMAGINATION producers Swain and Jolley for the ‘True’ album.

-Available on the album ‘Gold : The Best Of’ via EMI Records
+Available on the SPANDAU BALLET album ‘Gold : The Best Of’ via EMI Records

 YES Owner Of A Lonely Heart (1983)

 In 1981, Horn had partly abandoned work on the second BUGGLES album to join Geoff Downes in YES; the press dubbed the new line-up YUGGLES!
 But Horn amicably left a few months later to finish what became ‘Adventures In Modern Recording’ and kickstart his production career.
-With Gary Langan and JJ Jeczalik on board, the ‘90125’ sessions could be considered as the birth of THE ART OF NOISE as many of their key sounds were derived here.
-On ‘Owner Of A Lonely Heart’, the stabbing samples of a jazz orchestra and tight programmed drums provided a distinctive counterpoint.
+With Gary Langan and JJ Jeczalik on board, ‘Owner Of A Lonely Heart’, could be considered as the birth of THE ART OF NOISE; the stabbing samples of a jazz orchestra and tight programmed drums provided a distinctive counterpoint.

-Available on the album ‘90125’ via Atlantic Records
+Available on the YES album ‘90125’ via Atlantic Records

 THE ART OF NOISE Moments In Love (1983)